 From baroque to contemporary, Ada is no stranger to the modern or baroque violin.

-Recent highlights include solo performances of Viotti’s Sinfonia Concertante with Simon Standage at the English Haydn Festival and leading Ensemble OrQuesta during the 2019 Grimeborn Opera Festival.
+Recent highlights include appearances at the BBC Proms and solo performances of Viotti’s Sinfonia Concertante with Simon Standage at the English Haydn Festival, solo recitals at Sweden’s Gothenburg Concert Hall, Palazzo Pallavicini-Rospigliosi in Italy, and the Philippine Consulate General in New York.

 Committed to engaging audiences of the 21st century in fresh and inspiring ways, she began recording filmed productions showcasing the expressive power of the baroque violin, starting with Biber’s Rosary Sonata No.1 ‘Annunciation’ in 2019.